 Performance Task Activity You are a child living in the 18th century (the 1700s) in New London, CT.
 You want to remember what a typical day is like here, so you are going to write a story about one in your diary.
 You have some stories from other people to help you too.

-Field Trip Visit: Students are engaged with hearth cooking in the Nathaniel Hempstead House.
-Students will help with chores such as getting wood from the wood pile, carting water with the yokes, and churning butter.
-They will also learn about food preservation and preparation.
-In the Joshua Hempsted Houses, students learn about some of the chores related to fiber.
-They card the wool, see the spinning wheel, and go to the garret where more food would have been stored.
+Field Trip Visit: Students will help with chores such as getting wood from the wood pile, carting water with the yokes, and haying.
+Students learn about some of the chores related to fiber, including carding the wool and seeing the spinning wheel.
+In the garret, they learn about how food would have been stored.
 They see a page from Joshua’s diary and talk about how his diary can teach us about life in the 18th century.
-Outside there is a fire pit with a hanging pot on a tripod.
-Students learn about the work of making candles and soap.
+Outside, students learn about the work of making candles and soap.

 Essential Question: What can the use of primary and secondary sources tell us about the lives of Adam Jackson and Joshua Hempsted in New London, Connecticut during the 18th century?